pkosiec/botkube-docs/docs/features/built-in-commands.md

 Run `@Botkube ping` to the channel where Botkube is added.
 The Botkube will respond you with the **pong** message from all the configured clusters.

 For [multi-cluster configuration](./executor/index.md#specify-cluster-name), use the `--cluster-name` flag to get response from the cluster mentioned in the flag.
 Else check the deployment in Kubernetes cluster in the **botkube** namespace.

+## List Botkube executors

+To check which executors are enabled, run `@Botkube list executors`.

+## List Botkube sources

+To check which sources are enabled, run `@Botkube list sources`.